typedb/typedb/docs/pages/academy/2-GRAQL/3-insert-delete-queries.md

 (location: $c, located: $g) isa located-in;
 ```

-Before trying this query into the Graql shell (and committing) are you able to guess what will happen?
+Before executing this query: are you able to guess what will happen?

-Let us split into smaller steps: the first part is a normal match, like the ones you have encountered with get queries; the second part of the query is a normal `insert` action that gets executed _once for each result of the first part_.
+Let us break the query into smaller pieces: the first part is a normal match, like the ones you have encountered with get queries; the second part of the query is a normal `insert` action that gets executed _once for each result of the first part_.
 This means that in our case, since the first part will return two results, two relations will be inserted, once for each instance of "Grakn".
 So both Grakns will be located in the UK.

 Try it now.